Sage-Bionetworks/synapseformation/README.md

 Client for using [Synapse Formation Templates](templates).
 Given one of these templates, `synapseformation` will be able to create all the components required in a Synapse Project.
 Currently the implementation does one of these two scenarios.

-* Only creates new entities, will fail if entity already exists.
-* Create entities that don't exist and gets the entity if it already exists, but does not update an entity.

 ## Usage

 ### Command Line